 As per the Ministry of Transportation of Ontario, a seasonal vehicle may not be driven for an extended duration of time.
 These include vehicles that are used during particular seasons or some drivers may prefer to store their vintage vehicle when they do not intend to drive.
 Or, they may be away on a vacation or unable to drive due to some reason.

 It is important to have the minimum level of insurance coverage for a seasonal vehicle too.
-It is recommended to keep the comprehensive coverage on the insurance to protect against sudden perils such as fire, vandalism, theft, missiles etc. You may not need to continue the road coverage or liability and accident benefits when the vehicle is in storage.
-If the car is financed or leased, there may be the requirement for collision coverage as per the agreement terms.
+It is recommended to keep the comprehensive coverage on the insurance to protect against sudden perils such as fire, vandalism, theft, missiles, etc. You may not need to continue the road coverage or liability and accident benefits when the vehicle is in storage.
+If the car is financed or leased, there may be a requirement for collision coverage as per the agreement terms.
 Once you decide to start driving the seasonal vehicle again on the roads, you may have to start the full road insurance coverage again.
 It is important to do so well in advance so that the insurance company does update the information with the Insurance Bureau of Canada.
-And it is important to update the license plate stickers with proper display of expiry date, or you may be fined.
+And it is important to update the license plate stickers with a proper display of the expiry date, or you may be fined.

 What Are The Options To Getting Temporary Car Insurance In Ontario

-There are not many companies in Ontario who offer temporary insurance.
+There are not many companies in Ontario that offer temporary insurance.
 There are no insurance providers who sell less than a 6-month car insurance policy in Ontario.
 Sometimes, getting a semi-monthly policy and then canceling it could be an option for temporary car insurance.
 However, you may need to check with the insurance provider on their cancellation terms and refund policy.
 Though it may sound expensive, you may weigh this option against the unnecessary cost of canceling out an annual policy.
 Some insurers may require you to keep the minimum term period before you cancel, especially if you got a good deal.
 If you plan to stop paying premiums after a few months, rather than cancel the policy, that is not the best idea.
 Your policy may lapse and it might not be easy to get another policy as you may be then considered as high-risk due to a gap in insurance.

-Certain credit cards may provide you some level of coverage for your car that may not be very dependable.
-You may try to minimize your costs of temporary auto policy by bundling your car insurance for the regular vehicle with another unused one.
+Certain credit cards may provide you with some level of coverage for your car that may not be very dependable.
+You may try to minimize your costs of a temporary auto policy by bundling your car insurance for the regular vehicle with another unused one.
 Most insurance providers do give multi-car or multi-product discounts such as bundling of home insurance and car insurance.
-This discount may help to offset some costs related to the temporary insurance.
+This discount may help to offset some costs related to temporary insurance.
 The FSCO strictly regulates the auto insurance industry in Ontario, but the insurance market is run by private insurers and not provincial governance.